What is a Jumbo Loan?

 We routinely process and close mortgage applications within 30 days.
 However, there are many variables that determine the length of the process, including how fast you respond to our requests for documentation.

-It depends on many variables, including down payment amount, loan program and property type.
-We do not have a published minimum credit score, however if you are putting down less than 20%, and are not using the VA loan program, the minimum credit score is typically 620.
+It depends on many variables, including the down payment amount, loan program, and property type.
+We do not have a published minimum credit score, however, if you are putting down less than 20%, and are not using the VA loan program, the minimum credit score is typically 620.

 While it is possible that your loan will be sold (the standard Fannie Mae promissory note gives the lender the right to sell the loan), it is important to understand that we will still be servicing your loan.
 We generally do not sell our loans (there are some exceptions), and even if we do, you will still be making your payments to Service Credit Union and we will still be handling your escrow account (if you have one).

-Yes; if you have a direct deposit of your net pay into a Service Credit Union checking account, and set up an automatic payment of your new mortgage from your Service Credit Union checking account, you will be offered a discount of .125% off our posted mortgage rates.
-This can save you thousands in interest over the life of your loan.
+Yes; if you have a direct deposit of your net pay into a Service Credit Union checking account, and set up an automatic payment of your new mortgage from your Service Credit Union checking account, you will be offered a $500 credit toward closing costs.

 We do not have a specific bridge loan program.
 However, we may be able to achieve a bridge loan through the use of a home equity line of credit on the house you will be selling.
 This will depend on the amount of equity you have and your ability to qualify to carry the debt for your existing mortgage (if any), the home equity line of credit, and the mortgage on your new home.